Skyrora: Ecological fuel

+In August 2025, the UK Civil Aviation Authority granted Skyrora the first vertical launch operator licence awarded to a UK-based rocket company, authorising up to 16 sub-orbital Skylark L launches per year from the CAA-licensed SaxaVord Spaceport in Shetland.

 Rockets

 Skylark Nano

 The Skylark Nano was launched in 2020 as an unguided supersonic rocket designed for simulating a launch to then be recovered with the use of parachutes.
 Neither a control system nor a thrust vector control system is required.

 It has been launched three times as part of Skyrora's de-risking programme in the Scottish Highlands.
 Following launches in 2018 and 2019, the rocket has reached an altitude of 6 km during the most recent test in Shetland.

 Skylark Micro

-The Skylark Micro is a two-stage supersonic rocket designed as an intermediate step between Skylark Nano and Skylark L. It made the flight in August 2020, reaching an altitude of 27 km.
+The Skylark Micro is a two-stage supersonic rocket designed as an intermediate step between Skylark Nano and Skylark L. It was flown in August 2020, reaching an altitude of 27 km.

 Skylark L

 The Skylark L suborbital launch vehicle is the first Skyrora rocket to use a 3D printed hydrogen peroxide–kerosene engine.

 It is capable of fulfilling scientific micro-gravity needs.

 Skylark L was developed to launch 60 kg of payload 100 km up.

 This rocket was subject to a full static fire test in May 2020 at the Kildermorie Estate in Alness, Scotland, which was the first ground rocket test in Scotland in 50 years.

 On 8 October 2022 the Skylark L rocket attempted a suborbital test flight mission from Langanes (Iceland) launch site.
 Intended apogee was 102 km.
-The vehicle experienced an anomaly shortly after lift-off, landing in the sea 500 m from the pad.
+The vehicle experienced an anomaly shortly after lift-off, landing in the sea 500 m from the pad after reaching an altitude of only 300 meters.